oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 A custom taxonomy is represented by providing a `toolComponent` object in `tool.driver` ([§3.18.2](#driver-property)) or `tool.extensions` ([§3.18.3](#extensions-property)) with a `taxa` property.
 Such a `toolComponent` object **MAY** still contain `rules` and/or `notifications` as usual.

-> EXAMPLE: In this example, the tool driver supports the CWE™ taxonomy, and also supports a custom taxonomy that it defines.
+> EXAMPLE 1: In this example, the tool driver supports the CWE™ taxonomy, and also supports a custom taxonomy that it defines.
 Any result that violates the driver’s rule `"CA2101"` falls into the `"MemoryManagement"` taxon of its custom taxonomy, as shown by the `"superset"` relationship from the `"MemoryManagement"` taxon to the rule (which is interpreted as "The `MemoryManagement` taxon is a superset of rule `CA2101`").
 For more information on relationships, see [§3.49.15](#reportingdescriptor-object--relationships-property) and [§3.53](#reportingdescriptorrelationship-object).
 >
 > ```json
 > {                                  # A run object (§3.14).